-Being a follower of Christ means that we share that fantastic message of life in Christ with others.
-God has richly blessed us, and He has given us an opportunity to be a blessing to others.
+Being a follower of Christ involves sharing this fantastic message of life in Christ with others, as Philip did with Nathanael.
+God has richly blessed you, and He has given you an opportunity to be a blessing to others.
 Each of you has the opportunity to give another person the great gift Philip gave to Nathanael.

-You can be like Philip, who said to Nathanael, "Come and see."
+You can be like Philip, who said, "Come and see."

 Someday, perhaps a friend or neighbor, or your child, or your brother or sister will ask himself or herself, "Why do I believe?
 The obvious answer is, of course, that it was the work of the Holy Spirit through the Word of God.
 But the further question is, "what person did the Holy Spirit use to make an impact on my life?
-Where did I first hear about Christ?
-Where did I hear that Word of God."
-And in giving glory to God, perhaps one of the people that they will thank God for sending into their life is you.
-Amen.